pennhanlee/tp/docs/UserGuide.md

 Example Command | Result
 -----------------|--------
-`notedel 1 3` | Deletes the 3rd note of the 1st book displayed
+`list` <br> `notedel 1 3` | Deletes the 3rd note of the 1st book displayed
-`notedel 4 2` | Deletes the 4th note of the 2nd book displayed
+`list` <br> `notedel 4 2` | Deletes the 4th note of the 2nd book displayed

 ### Undoing a command : `undo`

-Undoes the last command that you made.
-Can be used multiple times consecutively to undo up to ten commands entered.
+Made a mistake?
+It's okay, simply use our Undo command to undo mistakes so that you can retrieve your previously saved book storage.
+You can undo as many as 10 previous actions.

 <div markdown="block" class="alert alert-info">